bitinn/doc-sniff/README.md

 So you have made a http request and got back some headers and a response body, but you just don't know if that innocent `Content-Type` header tells you what really goes on in its `body`.

-Enter `doc-sniff`, a simple node.js implementation of [whatwg mime sniffing](https://mimesniff.spec.whatwg.org/) algorithm.
+Enter `doc-sniff`, a much simpler implementation of [whatwg mime sniffing](https://mimesniff.spec.whatwg.org/) algorithm.
 Specifically for those responses that can't be easily distinguished via [file extensions](https://github.com/broofa/node-mime) or [magic numbers](https://github.com/mscdex/mmmagic), eg. HTML, XML documents.

 # Install